 Dr. Stein completed his undergraduate and graduate studies at the University of Wisconsin- Madison where he earned his MD and PhD (neuroscience) degrees.
 He completed residency training in pathology and fellowship training in neuropathology at Massachusetts General Hospital.
 In 2011 he became Assistant Professor of Pathology at Boston University School of Medicine.

-Dr. Stein is the Associate Director of the Neuropathology Core for Boston University Alzheimer’s Disease and CTE Center.
+Dr. Stein is the Co-Leader of the Neuropathology Core for Boston University Alzheimer’s Disease Research and CTE Center.
 He performs neuropathological workups and diagnoses and is also a neuropathologist for numerous other brain banks, including Framingham Heart Study, Agency for Toxic Substances and Disease Registry (ATSDR) National ALS Biorepository, as well as the National Veterans Administration ALS, Gulf War Veterans Illnesses, and PTSD biorepositories.

 Awards and Memberships

 Dr. Stein has won multiple awards, including the American Association of Neuropathologists Moore Award and the Asao Hirano Award.
 He is a member of the American Association of Neuropathologists and College of American Pathologists.
 He is an editorial board member of Scientific Reports and the Journal of Neuropathology and Experimental Neurology.